 More complex environment - urban territory in Prague, Czech Republic

-✨ Segment anything
+✨ Segment anything (CUSTOM)

 The β€œSegment Anything” (originaly introduced by Meta as universal segmentation model) is available as yet another experimental model in Mapflow.
 We adjusted it to Mapflow workflows to be used on a scale.
 There are the same steps required to launch this model: